 To address this gap, each of the districts offered full-day programming that included enrichment classes.
 In some districts, these were novel activities not typically offered in school, such as kayaking, ropes courses, swimming, or karate.
-In other districts, enrichment activities included subjects offered during school, such as art and music earlier, districts desired to increase access to and participation in enrichment activities to reduce the opportunity gap facing many children from low-income families during the summer.
+In other districts, enrichment activities included subjects offered during school, such as art and music.

+The NSLP districts had three main reasons for prominently featuring enrichment in their summer programs.
+First, as noted earlier, districts desired to increase access to and participation in enrichment activities to reduce the opportunity gap facing many children from low-income families during the summer.
 Second, these activities were considered essential for attracting student enrollees and encouraging consistent attendance.
 Third, teachers generally felt that providing enrichment helped a child's personal development, and many mentioned that it was a needed corrective to a school year that crowds out time for these activities.
 Some emphasized that enrichment activities developed the child's self-confidence, an outcome that should improve academic performance as well.
 For example, one teacher told us, "I am seeing kids grow in ways that on paper are not academic growth.
 I am seeing them grow as stewards of nature and as investigators."